Hong Kong provides multiple and flexible pathways for local students to pursue post-secondary education.

 Continuous Learning Programmes

 Lifelong learning is gaining popularity as more and more people seek to upgrade their academic qualifications in pursuit of better career prospects or personal interest.
-The Government has summarised a full list of non-local courses registered or exempted under the Non-local Higher and Professional Education (Regulation) Ordinance (Cap.
-493) and provides the information for course providers as well as advice for students when enrolling in these course.
+The Government has provided a full list of non-local courses registered or exempted under the Non-local Higher and Professional Education (Regulation) Ordinance (Cap.
+493) as well as information for course providers and advice for students when enrolling in these courses.

 Academic Research

 The REF supports theme-based research which benefits the long-term development of Hong Kong.
-Such themes identified for the UGC-funded universities to work on include promoting good health, developing a sustainable environment, enhancing Hong Kong’s strategic position as a regional and international business centre and advancing emerging research and innovations important to Hong Kong.
+Such themes identified include promoting good health, developing a sustainable environment, enhancing Hong Kong’s strategic position as a regional and international business centre and advancing emerging research and innovations important to Hong Kong.
 The REF is administered by the RGC.